 Posted by Amanda W.

-I have found my fish sleeping on many cases.
+I have found my fish snoozing on many cases.
 I never turn my light off so the fish kind of have to learn how to sleep with the light on and they get more used to sleeping with light on.
 Mine sleep on the bottom on their bellies and I see them do it pretty often.
-It’s kind of funny to walk up to them and realize they are sleeping.
+It’s kind of funny to walk up to them and realize they are almost laying on their side.
+Fish are kind of funny when you catch them in the act of it because they look almost frozen in time and on multiple cases I have though my fish were dead and not alive.
+But with a little movement around them… I RUDELY woke them up.
+Now I am educated on this manner.
+Great post here.